JohnTelford/rstblog/source/av.rst

 “Simulation is not something you do in a vacuum, without any connection with the real world and real data,” said Davide Bacchet, Voyage’s vice president of engineering.
 “We can only progress to the point where the simulation is accurate.”[#]_

 AV sensor and control systems could be tested   in test harnesses.
-Computers model  sensor data and  cameras watch  virtual reality of changing conditions and hazards.
+Computers model  sensor data and possibly cameras could watch  virtual reality of changing conditions and hazards.

 Sensor and control systems are measured how fast they respond to changing conditions and hazards.
 The  accuracy and quality of the systems judgments are determined.

 The hazards list will grow as hacking increases and more accidents are analysed.
 The state of the sensor and control systems data is logged and abnormal events analysed.

+The next testing, after AV sensor and control systems latent defects and others defects have been remediated while in test harnesses, is real world testing.

 How Not to Test
 ---------------